sis-cmdb/sis-api/docs/index.md

 Additionally, the v1.1 API no longer requires owner to be present on POST requests for non super users.
 The `_sis.owner` will be automatically inferred from the roles of the user.

-### Transitioning

-While V1.1 is new, SIS will continue to support the V1 API for the near future.
-Clients should move all code to use the V1.1 API if possible.

-While V1 is supported, the SIS backend will return objects in th expected format.
-Additionally, queries against SIS fields are converted to look at both V1 and V1.1 objects.

-Objects are stored in the backing database in V1.1 format on all inserts.
-When issuing an update to a V1 object, the object is converted to V1.1.
-All of this should be transparent to V1 clients.

 # Endpoint API